cairo-book/cairo-book/src/ch02-05-control-flow.md

 ```
 The symbol `^C` represents where you pressed ctrl-c.
 You may or may not see the word `again!` printed after the ^C, depending on where the code was in the loop when it received the interrupt signal.

 > Note: Cairo prevents us from running program with infinite loops by including a gas meter.
 The gas meter is a mechanism that limits the amount of computation that can be done in a program.
 By setting a value to the `--available-gas` flag, we can set the maximum amount of gas available to the program.
 Gas is a unit of measurement that expresses the computation cost of an instruction.
 When the gas meter runs out, the program will stop.
-In this case, we set the gas limit high enough for the the program to run for quite some time.
+In the previous case, we set the gas limit high enough for the the program to run for quite some time.

 > It is particularly important in the context of smart contracts deployed on Starknet, as it prevents from running infinite loops on the network.
 > If you're writing a program that needs to run a loop, you will need to execute it with the `--available-gas` flag set to a value that is large enough to run the program.

-Now, try running the same program again, but this time with the `--available-gas` flag set to `200000`.
+Now, try running the same program again, but this time with the `--available-gas` flag set to `200000` instead of `2000000000000`.
 You will see the program only prints `again!` 3 times before it stops, as it ran out of gas to keep executing the loop.

 Fortunately, Cairo also provides a way to break out of a loop using code.
 You can place the `break` keyword within the loop to tell the program when to stop executing the loop.